ZiiB/klipper/docs/Config_Reference.md

 #   acceleration of zero will result in no acceleration.
 This value
 #   will be used if a MANUAL_STEPPER command does not specify an ACCEL
 #   parameter.
 The default is zero.
+#axis:
+#   all manual_stepper that share the same "axis" attribute are linked.
+#   to move them as once, use the MANUAL_AXIS command.
 #endstop_pin:
 #   Endstop switch detection pin.
 If specified, then one may perform
 #   "homing moves" by adding a STOP_ON_ENDSTOP parameter to
 #   MANUAL_STEPPER movement commands.
+#   if the section has an "axis" specified, then at least one endstop
+#   is needed.
+The following attributes must then be specified by one
+#   of the axis's manual_stepper.
+#position_endstop:
+#position_min:
+#position_max:
 ```

 # Custom heaters and sensors